pepefrog69/conversation/configure-workspace.md

 After you create the service instance, you can give other people access to it.
 Together, you can define the training data and build the dialog.

 **Important**: Only one person can edit an intent, entity, or a dialog node at a time.
 If multiple people work on the same item at the same time, then the changes made by the person who saves their changes last are the only changes applied.
-Changes that are made during the same time frame by someone else and are saved first are not kept.
+Changes that are made during the same time frame by someone else and are saved first are not retained.
 Coordinate the updates that you plan to make with your team members to prevent anyone from losing their work.

 To share a workspace with other people, you must give them access to the service instance that hosts the workspace.
 If the instance you share hosts other workspaces that you do not want others to edit, then be sure to make that clear to anyone that you invite.